 Enteric fermentation is the digestive process in ruminant animals, including cattle, sheep, goats, and bison, which produces methane.
 The gas is a byproduct of microorganisms breaking down plant material during digestion.

 Ewes are female sheep.

-Fresh meats include any and all meat, poultry, and game products sold without preservatives in the refrigerated meat section of PCC.
+Fresh meats: Raw, unprocessed meat or poultry products sold without preservatives, including celery powder, in the refrigerated and frozen meat section of PCC.